 Sherwin Law Firm Wins Real Estate Appeal

 I’m pleased to write that I won a real estate appeal before the Massachusetts Appeals Court last week.
 This case concerned a real estate contract dispute, concerning rescission (a request to cancel a legal agreement).
 I had previously won the trial and the other side appealed.
-The full decision is included below.

 What is an Appeal?